 $ pkg info -g idr1929.2.p5p idr1834 Name: idr1834 Summary: Superseding pkg for idr1834.1 State: Not installed (Renamed) Renamed to: pkg://solaris/idr1929@2,5.11 Publisher: solaris Version: 2 Build Release: 5.11 Branch: None Packaging Date: June 24, 2015 09:01:19 AM Size: 5.46 kB FMRI: pkg://solaris/idr1834@2,5.11:20150624T090119Z

 The following command shows that the idr1834 package has no content other than a dependency on the idr1929 package.
 The signature action is omitted for brevity.

 $ pkg contents -mg idr1929.2.p5p idr1834 set name=pkg.fmri value=pkg://solaris/idr1834@2,5.11:20150624T090119Z set name=pkg.summary value="Superseding pkg for idr1834.1" set name=pkg.renamed value=true depend fmri=pkg://solaris/idr1929@2,5.11 type=require

-The following command lists the identifiers of all problems addressed by the IDR you want to install:
+The following command lists the identifiers of all problems addressed by the IDR that you want to install:

 $ pkg contents -g idr1929.2.p5p -Ho value -t set -a name='*bug*' idr1929 ['problemID1, 'problemID2']